Frequently Asked Questions

 What are you going to cost?

-Our services are provided on a Fixed Fee basis for the vast majority of our clients which may reduce the hourly rate considerably.
-Our hourly rate is £90.00 per hour plus Vat, please see our Fees page and our Terms & Conditions page for further details.
+Our average client spends £450 with us in total.
+Our services are provided on a Fixed Fee basis for the vast majority of our clients.
+Please see our Fees page and our Terms & Conditions page for further details.

 Will you be allowed in to court with me or on a remote telephone/video hearing?